by Bill McBride on 4/08/2013 12:43:00 PM

-A key point: The recent decline in the participation rate was expected, and most of the decline in the participation rate was due to changing demographics, as opposed to economic weakness.
+A key point: The recent decline in the participation rate was mostly expected, and most of the decline in the participation rate was due to changing demographics (and long term trends), as opposed to economic weakness.

 Here is an update to a few graphs I've posted before.
 Tracking the participation rate for various age groups monthly is a little like watching grass grow, but the trends are important.